lanudo2013/deviget-demo/README.md

 ## Project structure ##

 The project consists of many project folders.
 The root folder contains files for installing dependencies (package.json), configuration files for typescript, eslinters and jest testing framework.
 The source files are included under src folder.
-This folder contains the follwoing set of files/folders:
+This folder contains the following set of files/folders:
 * classes: Includes classes, interfaces and enums used by components and services
 * components: Includes different presentational and container components of the app.
 * mocks: Includes service mocks to be provided to test instances